Highlights

 - Small crack noted on the upper dashboard cap

-- Normal wear on the climate control display, lower pockets and edge of the central armrest lid
+- Normal wear on the temperature control display, lower pockets and edge of the central armrest lid

-- Subtle, removable 'GT' side-body stripe matching the chrome
+- Slight discreet low-side GT-style body stripe removable, matching the chrome

 - Radio with CD player installed